MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/supported-customizations.md

 ms.custom: bap-template
 ---

-# Customizations supported by the Conversation entity and form
+# Customizations supported by the Conversation form and entity

-This article lists the customizations supported by the Conversation entity and form in Omnichannel for Customer Service.
+This article lists the customizations supported by the Conversation form and entity in Omnichannel for Customer Service.

-## Customizations supported by the Conversation entity

-You can create business rules on the Conversation entity.
-> [!NOTE]
-> - You can’t add new forms, views, fields, or charts on the Conversation entity.
-> - You can’t edit existing views or fields.
-> - You can’t create many-to-one and many-to-many relationships.

 ## Customizations supported by the Conversation form